www.innovationgame.com/physics/desitter.htm (March 2001)

 Figure 6: Calculated pattern of photons reaching Earth from 93-Leonis

 Even more significant is the fact that de Sitter apparitions would not be observed if the stars were more distant than the actual measured distances.
-In the case of q-Aquilae and b-Aurigae this remained the case for calculations assuming an increase in distance of two orders of magnitude.
+In the case of θ-Aquilae and β-Aurigae this remained the case for calculations assuming an increase in distance of two orders of magnitude.
 In all other cases, it remained true for an increase of three orders of magnitude.
-In most cases, the approximation to a sine wave remained fairly close, but for b-Aurigae, there was considerable distortion, although insufficient to cause de Sitter apparitions, as shown in Figure 9.
+In most cases, the approximation to a sine wave remained fairly close, but for β-Aurigae, there was some distortion, although insufficient to cause de Sitter apparitions, as shown in Figure 9.
+However, at such a distance the angular resolution of the semi-major axis would be 33 μas, which would be irresolvable.

-Figure 9: Calculated pattern of photons that would reach Earth from b-Aurigae, assuming that the system is two orders of magnitude more distant than the actual measured distance.
-There is clear distortion from a sine wave, but insufficient to cause de Sitter apparitions.
-At such a distance the angular resolution of the semi-major axis would be 33 mas, which would be irresolvable.
+Figure 9: Calculated pattern of photons that would reach Earth from β-Aurigae, if it were two orders of magnitude more distant than the actual measured distance.
+Although there is some distortion from a sine wave, it is insufficient to cause de Sitter apparitions.

 Calculation distance/Ly